-- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resource and Mineral Reserves is a summary of Resource estimations and studies made over time adjusted to mining situation of December 31. - Mineral Resources are reported with dilution and recovery, dependent on Resource category - The Mineral Resource is the portion of the block model that is within the high-grade shell (i.e. mainly > 2 g/t gold) and within the low-grade shell (i.e. mainly > 1 g/t gold) with a NSR value ≥ 300 SEK/t.
-It includes sill pillars and Inferred Mineral Resources that lie both within the LoMP and outside the LoMP. - Mineral Reserves are selected and reported from the parts of the block model which fall within mining design volumes (LoMP). - A cut-off of 525 SEK/t is used to guide mine design (LoMP), as a basis for conversion to Mineral Reserves.
+- Mineral Resources are reported exclusive of Mineral Reserves. - Mineral Resources and Mineral Reserves is a summary of Resource estimations and studies made over time adjusted to mining situation of December 31. - Mineral Resources are reported as inside optimized stopes above a cut-off NSR value of 400 SEK/t and inside solids Outside\LoMP 2023. - Mineral Resources include dilution from blocks with an NSR below 400 SEK/t that falls within optimized stopes. - Mineral Resources include sill pillars and Inferred Mineral Resources that lie both within and outside the LoMP. - Mineral Reserves are selected and reported from the parts of the block model which fall within mining design volumes (LoMP).

-- Material that falls outside the mine design is defined by wireframes and is reported as Mineral Resources exclusive of Mineral Reserves. - Minor parts of the LoMP lie outside the extents of the existing environmental permit.
-Application for an extended environmental permit has been filed. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2028.
+- Mine design is guided by a cut-off of 500 SEK/t for long-hole stoping and a cut-off of 570 SEK for cut-and-fill, as a basis for conversion to Mineral Reserves. - Existing tailings capacity is sufficient to include material from the LoMP up to and including 2029.
 Studies are on-going to find suitable solutions for material from the remaining years of production and a reasonable capital provision has been made to support this. - Tonnes and grades are rounded which may result in apparent summation differences between tonnes, grade and contained metal content.